4Players/odin-unity-demo/README.md

 ### Audio Occlusion

-Audio Occlusion should occur when some object is placed between the ears of our player and audio sources in the scene - imagine hearing the muffled sounds of an enemy approaching from behind a wall.
+Audio Occlusion should occur when an object is placed between the audio listener (our player) and audio sources in the scene - e.g. hearing the muffled sounds of an enemy approaching from behind a wall.
 Unity does not have any kind of built-in audio occlusion, so we need to implement our own system.
 The
 `OcclusionAudioListener` script contains most of the occlusion logic and is placed with the `AudioListener` script on our local player object.
-The script registers objects with colliders, that enter the script's detection range and have at least one `AudioSource` script attached in the collider's transform hierarchy.
+The `OcclusionAudioListener` registers objects with colliders, that enter the detection range and have at least one `AudioSource` script attached in the transform hierarchy.
 By default the detection range is set to 100 meters - Audio Sources that are farther away than that are usually not loud enough to be affected meaningfully by our occlusion system.
-Each frame, we then apply the occlusion effects to each of the registered Audio Sources.
+We then apply the occlusion effects to each of the registered Audio Sources in every frame.

 Our occlusion effects have the parameters
-`Volume`, `Cutoff Frequency` and `Lowpass Resonance Q`.
+`Volume`, `Cutoff Frequency` and `Lowpass Resonance Q`:
 - **Volume:** Multiplier for the audio source's volume.
 - **Cutoff Frequency:** Removes all frequencies above this value from the output of the Audio Source.
 This value is probably the most important for our occlusion effect, as is makes audio sound muffled.
 The cutoff frequency can range